randyj18/Fantasy_Hockey/README.md

-# NHL Fantasy Hockey Stats Web App
+# NHL Playoff Fantasy Hockey Stats Web App

 A zero-cost fantasy hockey tracker that uses GitHub Pages for hosting and GitHub Actions for automated data updates.
 This web app allows you to track NHL player stats, calculate fantasy points, and display team standings without any hosting costs.